 18. I understand and agree that I am solely responsible for determining which ABLE program is best suited to the Account Owner's needs and objectives.
 I understand that the Investment Options within the Plan may not be suitable, and that the Plan may not be suitable or appropriate, for all investors as a means of saving and investing for disability expenses.
-I have determined that an investment in the Plan is a suitable and appropriate investment for the Account Owner as a means of saving for the Account Owner's Qualified Disability Expenses.
+I have determined that an investment in the Plan is a suitable and appropriate investment for the Account Owner's Qualified Disability Expenses.
 I have considered the availability of alternative investment vehicles, including other ABLE programs.